- Search The Registry

 Louis C. Roudanez

-Shortly after “L’Union” folded in July 1864, Dr. Roudanez launched the bilingual paper, “La Tribune de la Nouvelle Orleans,” the first daily newspaper published by African-Americans in the United States.
+Shortly after “L’Union” folded in July 1864, Dr. Roudanez launched the bilingual paper, “La Tribune de la Nouvelle Orleans,” the first daily newspaper published by Blacks in the United States.
 Louis Roudanez died in 1890.

 Contemporary Black Biography, various volumes